Norbert Wiener: Family and youth

 His father planned to set up a commune in Central America based on these ideas.
-However, his companion abandoned him leaving him on a ship to Hartlepool.
-His father then went to Liverpool, then Havana and then New Orleans—picking up both on English and Spanish during his trip.
+However, his companion abandoned him, leaving him on a ship to Hartlepool.
+His father then went to Liverpool, Havana and New Orleans—picking up both on English and Spanish during his trip.
 Eventually, his father decided to teach languages and went into Philology.
-Later meeting Wiener's mother, Bertha Kahn who was the daughter of a department—Henry Kahn—store owner in St. Joseph's, Missouri.
+He later met Wiener's mother Bertha Kahn, the daughter of department store owner Henry Kahn, in St. Joseph, Missouri.

 His maternal grandfather was a German Jewish immigrant from Rhineland.
-His wife's maiden name was Ellinger, who had settled in the United States a few generations beforehand.
-He notes that his maternal grandmother's mother was not Jewish, and suggests that while women in that side of the family tended to marry inside the Jewish community, men from that side of the family tended to marry Gentiles.^{} The family also could trace its roots to American South.
-He notes that many from this side of the family men tended to leave some "career of impeccable propriety by suddenly leaving his family and taking to the great open spaces".^{} With rumours that one family member ended up becoming a Western Bandit and was shot trying to evade capture.
-In his autobiography, Wiener contrasted the melting pot culture that he was bought up in and contextualised his and his families experience as compared to the more socially homogeneous Old American culture that had been predominant before.
-He saw this culture as offering greater freedom and opportunity compared to the European Serfdom that was found for many in Eastern Europe.
+His wife, whose maiden name was Ellinger, had settled in the United States a few generations beforehand.
+He notes that his maternal grandmother's mother was not Jewish, and suggests that while women in that side of the family tended to marry inside the Jewish community, men from that side of the family tended to marry Gentiles.^{} The family could also trace its roots to American South.
+He notes that many men from this side of the family tended to leave some "career of impeccable propriety by suddenly leaving his family and taking to the great open spaces"^{}, with rumours that one family member ended up becoming a Western bandit and was shot trying to evade capture.
+In his autobiography, Wiener contrasted the melting pot culture that he was brought up in with the more socially homogeneous Old American culture that had been predominant before.
+He saw this culture as offering greater freedom and opportunity compared to the serfdom that was found for many in Eastern Europe.